alxptr/angular2-di-helper/README.md

 ## Use case #2

-You must configure your providers at the main application module **only if you use the Singleton annotation** or **you have a special configuration of providers**, for example:
+You have to configure your providers at the main application module using service locator **only if you have a "special configuration" of providers**, for example:

 ```typescript
 class DiClass {